-This course introduces students to the important critical issues that relate to a social, historical and philosophical framework within contemporary art.
+Students are introduced to the important critical issues that relate to the social, historical and philosophical framework of contemporary art.
 This framework starts with understanding the issues and debate within contemporary art.
 In addition, students comprehend the vocabulary and critical, theoretical positions which are unique and current to this discipline.
-Lectures, slide and video presentations as well as exhibition visits form the basis of this course.
+Lectures and presentations as well as exhibition visits form the basis of this course.